Setting up a company in Ireland? Need a central location for your company correspondence?

 When setting up a company in Ireland, you are legally required to have an Irish registered office address with the Companies Registration Office (CRO).
 All of your company’s legal notices and correspondence from the CRO will be sent to this address.

-Your company’s registered office must be a physical location, you can not use a Post Office box for the address.
+Your company’s registered office address must be in a physical location.
+You can not use a Post Office box for the address.
 This is because people are entitled to visit your company’s registered office to inspect certain registrars and company documents.

-This address is shown on the CRO website and available to the public.
-You must include this address in the forms to set up your company, but it can be changed at a later date.
+The registered office address is shown on the CRO website and is available to the public.
+You must include this registered address in the forms to set up your company, but it can be changed at a later date.

 What registered office address can I use?